The Beginning of a Car-Free Life

 Between gas, maintenance, insurance, registration, inspection and the other special things comfortable cars need, I was spending between $5000 and $7000 a year without a car payment.
 That is uncomfortable.

 I know you might be thinking one of 3 things right now.

 - Woo Hoo!
 You did it!
 So happy for you.

-- It’s no big deal because your husband and daughter have a car.
+- It’s no big deal because your husband has a car.